wp-plugins/mcatfilter/readme.txt

 By default, mCatFilter does not exclude any category.
 To select excluded categories, proceed as follow :

 1. Go to your Administration panel
-1. Go to your Tools > mCatFilter page
+1. Go to your mCatFilter page
 1. Check any category you want to exclude from the list
-1. Click "Select for Exclusion" button
+1. Click "Save changes" button
 1. *You're done !* Selected categories should be excluded from default queries

 From version 0.2, you can also select/deselect a category for exclusion from the edit category form.